ErikVerheul/OneBacklog/README.md

 ```

 ### create two files with environment settings for development and production
-// Note: these files are not under version control
+Note: these files are not under version control</br>
 cd to the root directory of this app and use your favorate editor to create a file named `.env.development.local` and enter:
 ```
 VUE_APP_IS_DEMO=false // set to true only when you have created a demoUser with limited authorization